lemoncyb/VISPR-online/README.md

-# VISPR-Screen
+# VISPR-Online
-Port [VISPR](https://bitbucket.org/liulab/vispr) to Python 2.7 and invoke VISPR CRISPR screen part as a python module
+Port [VISPR](https://bitbucket.org/liulab/vispr) to Python 2.7 and deploy the app as a web server on Internet.

 ## Run the app